MattBelanger321/IR_Project/readme.md

 - The first line of a text file contains the title of the document.
 - The second line contains the abstract.
 - The third line has the date and time in the format of "YYYY-DD-MM hh:mm:ss".
-- The fourth line and beyond lines each contain an author name, depending on how many authors there are for a given paper.
+- The fourth line has all authors separated by a "|".
+- The fifth line has all categories separated by a "|", with the primary category being the first one.
+- The sixth link has the IDs of all [arXiv](https://arxiv.org "arXiv") documents which this document links to.
 - All text has been preprocessed, ensuring all whitespace has been replaced by single spaces.
 Additionally, LaTeX/Markdown has been converted over to plain text.

 # Key Terms and Abbreviations